Lee Si-hyeong: 2022–23 season: Grand Prix debut

-2023–24 season
+2023–24 season: Injury struggles

 Having attended the 2015 Four Continents Championships in Seoul, South Korea, Lee was inspired by Joshua Farris's "Give Me Love" short program and decided to have Farris choreograph his 2023–24 free program.
 He specifically asked Farris to choreograph a program in a similar style to what Farris would have skated to.

 Lee announced his withdrawal from his Challenger assignments due to a ligament tear.
 Making his season debut on the Grand Prix at the 2023 Cup of China, he finished eighth.
 Lee subsequently withdrew from the 2023 NHK Trophy.

 At the national Ranking Competition, Lee came in ninth-place and ultimately wasn't selected to compete at the 2024 Four Continents Championships as a result.
 He followed this up by winning his fourth national silver medal at the 2024 South Korean Championships and was named to the 2024 World team.
 Lee placed twenty-fourth at the World Championships.